Accelerated BSN Programs

 - Human Growth & Development through the LifeSpan

-Please also keep in mind that prerequisites courses have expiration date.
+Please also keep in mind that prerequisites courses have an expiration date.
 Most colleges won't accept prerequisite course completed more than 7 years ago.
-Again, most colleges require that these courses to be completed in an accredited institution.
+Again, most colleges require these courses to be completed in an accredited institution.

 The costs of the accelerated program vary on the basis of the number of credits required by the institution for graduation and tuition fees it levies.
-Remember that as a nursing student you will have additional costs in the form of medical equipment, uniform and licensure examinations costs in addition to tuition and living costs.
+Remember that as a nursing student you will have additional costs in the form of medical equipment, uniform and licensure examinations cost in addition to tuition and living costs.

 Financial aid for accelerated baccalaureate program enrollees is limited.
 This is why legislators, federal and state levels, are being persuaded to increase grants and scholarships for such programs.